kevinkerker/Lilygo-T5-4.7-WeatherStation/README.md

 Weather Station and Mosquitto MQTT Values for LilyGO T5 4.7 inch e-paper display
 =======================================

-This project works with LilyGO T5 4.7 inch e-paper EPD display as available from [AliExpress](https://aliexpress.com/item/1005002272417292.html) and [OpenWeatherMap (OMW)](https://home.openweathermap.org) as ESP32 weather display.
+This project works with LilyGO T5 4.7 inch e-paper EPD display as available from [Lilygo](https://lilygo.cc/) and [OpenWeatherMap (OMW)](https://home.openweathermap.org) as ESP32 weather display.

 ![](./assets/LilyGoWeatherStation.jpg)

 ## Compiling and flashing
 Edit user_settings.h and enter OWM API key as well as the location for which you want to display the weather data.

-To compile you will need following libraries
+To compile you will need following libraries.
 - https://github.com/Xinyuan-LilyGO/LilyGo-EPD47
 - https://github.com/bblanchon/ArduinoJson

+You can add those via the library Manager
+Please note that you need Arduino ESP32 V 2.0.5 or above and below V3.0 for LilyGo-EPD47 to work. v2.0.15 is reommended.

 In board manager choose ESP32 Dev Module with PSRAM Enabled.
+If you have the S3 version choose ESP32S3 Dev Module and enable PSRAM OPI.
 The project is configured as PlatformIO Project (Visual Studio Code AddIn) - to compile with arduino IDE rename src folder to OWM_EPD47.

 ## LilyGO T5 Display FAQ